Denise Lewis

 • Geospatial Analysis

 Dr. Lewis’ research interests include examining cancer incidence by histologic type, quality of histology in SEER data, and mapping cancer rates.
-Dr. Lewis leads a team on the evaluation of SEER data to determine the feasibility of earlier release of rates and statistics on a limited scale.
+Dr. Lewis is a co-lead of a team on the evaluation of SEER data to determine the feasibility of earlier release of rates and statistics on a limited scale.